exonum/exonum-doc/src/architecture/storage.md

 # Exonum Data Model

-This page describes how Exonum stores different data, from the lowest (LevelDB) to the high abstract layers that are used in the client applications.
+This page describes how Exonum persists data, from the lowest (LevelDB) to the high abstract layers that are used in the client applications.

 Storage architecture can be overlooked from different points.

 1. [Exonum table types](#exonum-table-types) lists supported types for data storage.
 These tables represent the highest level at the data